dennisjackson/trust-negotiation-comments/concerns-and-risks.md

 > One of the (unstated, and perhaps we should state it clearer) goals of trust expressions is to allow for new root programs to be created.

-These two impacts of Trust Expressions described above are simply a reflection of the fact that governments are the most likely type of actor to exploit this goal/feature for abusive reasons.
+These two impacts of Trust Expressions and Trust Anchors described above are simply a reflection of the fact that governments are the most likely type of actor to exploit this goal/feature for abusive reasons.

 It should be clear that both of these concerns are about increasing the probability that governments can successfully establish these kinds of domestic CAs or root programs and have the necessary laws passed by making adoption easier and providing a more desirable end-state.
 This shouldn't be confused with the alternative scenario where these laws are assumed to already exist and then evaluating whether Trust Expressions makes that hypothetical situation worse.

 On the mailing list, it has been argued that the existing `certificate_authorities` extension could be exploited by governments for similar reasons.
 This argument has two shortcomings.
 Firstly, the `certificate_authorities` extension is not viable for establishing a domestic root program because it does not scale as well as Trust Expressions - a feature the Trust Expression's draft itself identifies.

 Secondly, the `certificate_authorities` extension has only ever been implemented in TLS libraries for client certificates, not for server certificates.
 To my knowledge, no popular client or server TLS library supports the use of `certificate_authorities` to negotiate the certificate offered by the server based on the client's preferences.
 This is critical because the risks from these technologies arise when they are widely deployed on the web.

 No government can force a change a major change to how TLS libraries handle `certificate_authorities` or can force the implementation of Trust Expressions / Trust Anchors without the agreement of a diverse range of stakeholders represented at the IETF - which is why running code and the decisions taken by the IETF matter.